+Reviewed: 12/17, 1/16/2023, 7/24/2024

-Policy Number: 5.1.119 Reviewed: 12/17, 1/16/2023 Revised: 12/17, 8/2022, 1/17/2023, 2/28/2023 BOT approved
+Revised: 12/17, 8/2022, 1/17/2023, 2/28/2023, 7/25/2024 Pending BOT approval

 This covers expected standards for dress in both clinical practice settings and academic settings, in addition to all other functions of the School, to include professional meetings.
 Students are also expected to abide by any affiliate hospital's dress code which may be more specific than MTSA's policy.
 At all times the student is expected to use common sense in dress.
 Any violation of this dress code may subject the student to an audience with and/or disciplinary action by the NAP Council and/or Progressions Committee.